-Situated in beautiful downtown Boulder, BIFF runs from March 5 – 8 and attracts roughly 25,000 festivalgoers.
-The festival covers four venues, thirty-plus features, fifteen or so short subjects, filmmaker talkbacks, Q&As, musical performances, cooking demonstrations, specialty events and lounges around town to take part in.
+Situated in beautiful downtown Boulder, the Boulder International Film Festival (BIFF) runs from March 5-8 and attracts roughly 25,000 festivalgoers.
+The festival covers four venues, 30-plus features, 15 or so short subjects, filmmaker talkbacks, Q&As, musical performances, cooking demonstrations, special events, and lounges around town to take part in.

 Below is a summary of the movies I have seen and can recommend.
 The paper I write for, Boulder Weekly, also published a selection of movies worth seeking, and you can find that article here, as well as a write-up from Dave Kirby on Bill Vielehr, BIFF’s board president from the beginning, who recently passed away last October.